spacemanspiff/uLoader/readme.txt

 Features:
 ---------------

+- Parental control added: by default the password is 00000 (the last 0 is the 'ENTER', so you can program a new password as XXXX0 ).
+ You can change it from special menu pressing HOME.
+You can exits from the  password box pressing B. Parental control list the last 8 games launched with date/time, enables the password box (automatic when you enter in the menu) and fix a new password.

 - 16 games per screen, showing an icon that can be inserted in the device, using the attached wbfs_win.exe revision (see below "Notes about wbfs_win").

 - It has a Favorites Screen (up to 16 games) (save __CFG_ in HDD)

-- Allows to select the cIOS to use between cIOS 222 and CIOS 249.
+- Allows to select the cIOS to use between cIOS 222, cIOS 223 and CIOS 249.

 - Screen text in Spanish and English (auto-detect)